It's best practices in developing web applications that guarantee smooth implementation, scaling, and operationalization of the solution.

 For example, if you have to replace the SMS gateway service, you do not need to reimplement it again within the code, which implies implementing the configuration practice.

-Old Approach: Hardwired service bindings (e.g., fixed DB address in code), instead of Treat backing services as interchangeable resources
+Hardwired service bindings (e.g., fixed DB address in code), instead of treating backing services as interchangeable resources.

 Facilitates swapping services without code changes.